Montyscripts/Synthra-CHAT/README.md

 💡 Using SynthraChat
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+⚙ Open the Settings Menu
+Click the ☰ for menu then select SynthraCHAT:

+Input mode: Camera, Screen, or Audio

+Voice selection (8 AI voices!)

+Persona setup & API key

+Set visuals and sounds etc.

 🎙 Start Talking
 Click the main AI button to begin or stop the chat

 Speak naturally—your AI will respond in real time

-⚙ Open the Settings Menu
-Click the ☰ menu for:

-Voice selection (8 AI voices!)

-Input mode: Camera, Screen, or Audio

-Custom visuals and sounds

-API key & persona setup

 _____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

 🧑‍🎤 Customize Everything